 The RIC's approach to ensuring financial viability for the first regulatory control period (2006-2011) was to first estimate the revenue that will be required by T&TEC to meet its full and efficient costs over the regulatory control period.
-The RIC utilized the building-block method2 (Figure 1) to calculate these costs, which included all efficient operating and maintenance (Opex) costs, plus allowances for returns on and of T&TEC's regulatory asset base.
-Return of capital refers to the allowance for regulatory depreciation.
-At that time, generation and fuel costs comprised almost 70% of total Opex3, and were treated as pass-through costs, with minor
+The RIC utilized the building-block method3 (Figure 1) to calculate these costs, which included all efficient operating and maintenance (Opex) costs, plus allowances for returns on and of T&TEC's regulatory asset base (RAB)4.
+At that time, generation and fuel costs comprised almost 70% of total Opex5, and were treated as pass-through costs, with minor adjustments for heat rate efficiency.
+In calculating the allowance for return on6 T&TEC's assets, the RIC determined the appropriate rate of return and the regulatory asset base (RAB).
+In this regard, the RIC guaranteed a return to finance the functions at the cost of debt rather than at the weighted average cost of capital (WACC).